EricMEsch/RMGApplications/README.md

 # remage applications

-This repository is a collection of remage applications that are either meant for small tests or in early development untill they might be moved somewhere more official.
+This repository is a collection of remage applications that are either meant for small tests or in early development until they might be moved somewhere more official.